jopemachine/my-dev-env-mac/README.md

 - [delta]: A syntax-highlighting pager for git, diff, and grep output
 - [fd]: A simple, fast and user-friendly alternative to 'find'
 - [forgit]: A utility tool powered by fzf for using git interactively.
-- [hub]: A command-line tool that makes git easier to use with GitHub.
+- [github-cli]: A command-line tool that makes git easier to use with GitHub.
 - [ripgrep]: ripgrep recursively searches directories for a regex pattern while respecting your gitignore
 - [starship]: The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [bat]: A cat(1) clone with wings.